 The work Broad Residents take on is complex and difficult but immensely rewarding.
 They are expected to get up to speed quickly to make a significant impact in their organizations.
-To accomplish this, our program offers a practitioner-driven curriculum and ongoing support from our team to help them gain the knowledge they need to do their jobs well.
+To accomplish this, our program offers a practitioner-driven curriculum aimed at helping them gain the knowledge they need to do their jobs well as well as extensive support from our team.

 Program Goals and Student Learning Outcomes